New Zealand Sustainability Leader of the Year

 Auckland Tāmaki Makaurau

-Rachel Brown, CEO of the Sustainable Business Network (SBN), has been one of Aotearoa New Zealand’s leading voices for sustainable business transformation for more than two decades.
-Under her leadership, SBN has inspired thousands of organisations to take measurable action on climate change, circular economy practices, and nature regeneration.
+Rachel Brown, Founder and CEO of the Sustainable Business Network (SBN), has been one of Aotearoa New Zealand’s leading voices for sustainable business transformation for more than two decades.
+Under her leadership, SBN has inspired thousands of organisations to take measurable action on climate change, circular economy practices and nature regeneration.
+Rachel is a systems thinker and cross-sector connector who is focused on building the collaborative infrastructure for Aotearoa New Zealand’s transition to a fairer, regenerative economy.
+She brings together businesses, government, iwi, investors and community partners to drive collective action on climate change, circular economy practices and nature regeneration.

 Previous